arik-x0/arduino_caribbean_buzzer/README.md

 - IDE isn't configured with the correct **Serial Port**

 Those 2 issues above shouldn't be an issue as the IDE finds the Arduino type and serial port for you automatically when you connect the USB cable to the computer.
-* Does the `.ino` file that runs arduino is the same name as in arduino.json configuration file.
+* Does the `.ino` file that runs arduino is the same name as in `arduino.json` configuration file.
 If you have an issue with that you can either rename the folder of the project or restart the Arduino IDE(usually fixes itself).

 # Code
 ### Modification You Can Do
-- Go to `include/Constant.h` file contains `BUZZER_IO` constant variable this is the port of arduino I/O that is connected to the Buzzer(Passive). **If you connect to a different port make sure to change that variable aligned to the port you connected**
+- Go to `include/Constant.h` file contains `BUZZER_IO` constant variable this is the port of arduino I/O that is connected to the Buzzer(Passive).
+__If you connect to a different pin/port make sure to change that `BUZZER_IO` value to align the pin/port you connected with the jumping wire__
-- In the `include/Constant.h` file contains enum of the musical notes distributed in frequencies.
-If you want to **change** the frequencies you can head the __source__ file that I used [Musical Notes to Frequencies](https://pages.mtu.edu/~suits/notefreqs.html)
+- `include/Constant.h` file contains `enum` of the musical notes distributed in frequencies(Hz).
+If you want to **_change_** the frequencies, change the value of the notes.
+The context values are [Musical Notes to Frequencies](https://pages.mtu.edu/~suits/notefreqs.html)
-- There is a sound multiplier a variable that can multiply the frequency of the musical note.
+- There is a sound multiplier variable that can multiply the frequency of the musical note.
 You can access it by editing the `CaribbeanTune` object in `arduino_caribbean_buzzer.ino` by adding additional __argument__ in the parenthesis
 This will look something like this:
 ```
 void setup()
 {
-  int frequencyMultiplier = 2;
+  int frequencyMultiplier = 2; // random number
   tuner = new CaribbeanTune(BUZZER_IO, frequencyMultiplier);
   pinMode(BUZZER_IO, OUTPUT); // sets up the port pin for the arduino to connect to the buzzer
 }
 ```
 ### Arduino `built-in` Methods
 Arduino library has a built-in method `tone()` that runs voltage in the frequency and duration that you pass in the arguments.
-For more details about the method you can visit the arduino website here [Tone](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/)
+Source for details about the method `tone()` is [here](https://www.arduino.cc/reference/en/language/functions/advanced-io/tone/)
+> [!NOTE]
+> The lowest frequency `tone()` method can play is **31Hz**

 The reason we use `tone` method is because thats the only built-in method in arduino that handles different frequencies compared to `analogWrite()` which is stuck in 500Hz frequency. [source](https://docs.arduino.cc/learn/microcontrollers/analog-output/)

 The `delay()` method is required in the project because the `tone()` method runs on a different thread => which means that when you run `tone()` right after another they will be played simultaneously.
 In the class `InstrumentBuzzer.h` the method `playNote()` solves that issue, so needn't worry about it.

-**Anyways, thats all, Enjoy!**
+### Anyways, thats all, Enjoy!